Thursday, April 15, 2010

 Belize

-Belize is a small country, about the size of Massachusetts and with a population of only about 300,000.
-With such a small population the environment and the wildlife in Belize is able to thrive.
+Belize is a small country, about the size of Massachusetts, and with a population of only about 300,000.
+With such a small population, the environment and the wildlife in Belize can thrive.
 Belize is protected from the sea by a barrier reef, the largest in the Western Hemisphere.
-At 185 miles in length it is second only to the Great Barrier Reef in size.
-Belize gained their independence from Britain in 1981.
-Belize is culturally diverse with Creoles, Latinos, Maya, Garafuna, East Asians and whites.
-Belize also has a sizable Mennonite community which has been helpful in Belize becoming self-sufficient in chicken, dairy products and corn.
+At 185 miles in length, it is second only to the Great Barrier Reef in size.
+Belize gained its independence from Britain in 1981.
+Belize is culturally diverse with Creoles, Latinos, Maya, Garifuna, East Asians, and whites.
+Belize also has a sizable Mennonite community, which has been helpful in Belize's becoming self-sufficient in chicken, dairy products, and corn.

 We really feel like we have transitioned into another world and can certainly understand how cruisers stay year after year.
-We feel like rookies again as we meet cruisers that have been in the Northwest Caribbean for a number of years.
-Certainly Belize is the best cruising grounds we have encountered to date.
-The locals are friendly and we enjoy interacting with them.
+We feel like rookies again as we meet cruisers who have been in the Northwest Caribbean for a number of years.
+Certainly, Belize is the best cruising ground we have encountered to date.
+The locals are friendly, and we enjoy interacting with them.
 Our surroundings are just beautiful beyond description.
-The water temperature is in the mid 80's.
-The temperature on the boat as long as we have the trade winds hovers between a low of about 80 just before sunrise to about 90 at the peak.
-It is bearable with fans going and descent winds.
-I think we are adapting because if it gets into the 70's we feel a chill.
+The water temperature is in the mid-80s.
+The temperature on the boat, as long as we have the trade winds, hovers between a low of about 80 just before sunrise to about 90 at the peak.
+It is bearable with fans going and decent winds.
+I think we are adapting because if it gets into the 70s, we feel a chill.

 San Pedro